Measure would end statute of limitations for rape

 ATLANTA — Some state lawmakers want to lift the statute of limitations on major sex crimes.
 The bill would treat crimes like rape and aggravated sexual battery like murder – with prosecutions that could take place indefinitely after the crime is committed.

 The statute of limitations for many serious crimes in Georgia is seven years.
-For rape, it’s fifteen years unless there’s DNA evidence.
+For rape, it’s 15 years unless there’s DNA evidence.

-Advocates say rape cases can linger – in evidence rooms, where DNA is often stored for years – and in the consciousness of victims, like Nicole Ebbeskotte Dallape, who was raped in 1999.
+Advocates said rape cases can linger in evidence rooms where DNA is often stored for years – and in the consciousness of victims like Nicole Ebbeskotte Dallape - who was raped in 1999.
 She spoke about it publicly this week.

 Cobb County investigators said this week they solved her rape case and two others within a three mile radius of her attack by linking them to the DNA of an Arkansas man named Lorinzo Novoa Williams – 21 years after the crime.